-Fools gold, chemical name pyrite, is a shiny brass-coloured mineral that almost perfectly mimics the look of gold.
+Fools gold (also known by its chemical name, pyrite), is a shiny brass-coloured mineral that almost perfectly mimics the look of gold.
 The differences between the two metals, however, are significant.
 Fools gold isn’t nearly as valuable as gold because of its differing properties, so if you’ve found a gold, metallic rock in your backyard don’t rejoice just yet.
-However, if your miracle find does turn out to be plain old pyrite it’s not all bad news, because fool’s gold has it’s own unique uses and can also indicate the presence of other precious metals in the vicinity.
-You’d be a fool discount its importance completely!
+However, if your miracle find does turn out to be plain old pyrite it’s not all bad news, because fool’s gold has its own unique uses and can also indicate the presence of other precious metals in the vicinity.
+You’d be a fool to discount its importance completely!

 A Brief History of Fool's Gold

 Fool’s gold earned its name from early miners, who’d find the gold-like rock in their pans and mine shafts and mistakenly think they’d just scored a fortune.
 The mineral was initially hated by prospectors, who associated it with only crushing disappointment, until it was found that pyrite has a value of its own.
 After this was discovered fool’s gold became an incentive for many early European explorers to journey to North America and cart back the mineral by the ton to Great Britain and France for a profit.
 This boom eventually died down and pyrite went back to being relatively useless, until the early 1900s when Lawrence Bragg used a sample of the mineral to conduct some of the earliest research on crystalline structures.